MichaelBosello/composite-sketch-recognition/README.md

 # Quick start

-> The first time you run a search it would take much time because the program has to build descriptors.
+> The first time you run a search it would take much time because the program has to build descriptors and projecting vectors.
-> Descriptors will be saved as _descriptors.bin_, in the _bin_ directory.
+> Descriptors and vectors will be saved respectively as _descriptors.bin_ and _lda.bin_, both are saved in the _bin_ directory.

+> If you want to save computational time, you can download pre-build descriptors and vectors from the release section of GitHub.
+Follow the instruction in the release.

 1) Populate the _database_ directory.